eni-ro/rAthenaItemDBScriptEditor/README.md

 4. Edit script
 5. Select `Inject Script` button to overwrite your ItemDB file

-## Known Issue
-* When you select an item from parameter list, the following error message will be displayed.
-I release this editor as it is,because I couldn't resolve this error and it works.
-`Gdk-CRITICAL **: gdk_device_get_source: assertion 'GDK_IS_DEVICE (device)' failed`

 ## History
 * v0.5
   * Fix corrupting yaml file when injecting script is blank